-Potato tikki chaat, or aloo tikki chaat, is a tongue-tickling street snack made of boiled potatoes, onion, peas, and spices.
+Potato tikki chaat, or aloo tikki chaat, is a tongue-tickling street snack made of boiled potatoes, onions, peas, and spices.
 Tikkis are small cutlets, usually oval or round in shape, that are shallow-fried on a flat pan.

+Tikkis are typically served with mint coriander chutney (also known as green chutney) and sweet and sour chutney.
 Sometimes, potato tikki chaat is also served with yogurt on top.
 This is just another serving option.

 Making this snack is easy and does not take much time.
 Let's get started!

-- 2 cups potato, boiled, mashed
+- 2 cups potato, boiled and mashed

-- 1 tbsp onion, finely chopped, sauteed
+- 1 tablespoon finely chopped onion, sauteed

-- 1 tbsp peas, boiled, optional
+- 1 tablespoon peas, boiled (optional)

-- 1/8 tsp red chili powder
+- 1/8 teaspoon red chili powder

-- 1/8 tsp garam masala powder
+- 1/8 teaspoon garam masala powder

-- 1/2 tsp salt, or as per taste
+- 1/2 teaspoon salt, or to taste

-- 1 tbsp coriander leaves, finely chopped
+- 1 tablespoon coriander leaves, finely chopped

-- oil, for shallow frying
+- Oil, for shallow frying